e11938258/InDMP/README.md

 │   test-cases.json
 ```

-There is also API documentation of the InDMP application available on the [SwaggerHub](https://app.swaggerhub.com/apis/e11938258/InDMP/1.0.0#/).
+There is also API documentation of the InDMP service available on the [SwaggerHub](https://app.swaggerhub.com/apis/e11938258/InDMP/1.0.0#/).

 ## Technologies

-The application was developed using Spring Boot in Java programming language version 11.0.13.
+The service was developed using Spring Boot in Java programming language version 11.0.13.
 The authorization between InDMP and Postman (client) is done using the OAuth2 protocol, where [Keycloak](https://www.keycloak.org/) 6.0.1 was used as the authorization server.
-The InDMP app also uses the PostgreSQL 10.19 tool as data storage.
+The InDMP service also uses the PostgreSQL 10.19 tool as data storage.
 Tests were performed operating system on Ubuntu 18.04.6.

 ## Setup

-The InDMP application has configuration file in /src/main/resources/application.properties.
+The InDMP service has configuration file in /src/main/resources/application.properties.
 By default, all applications are configured that can run on the same machine with ports:

 | Address| Service name |
 | - | - |